 We have now (a) mapped every location on the plane to at least one image, (b) decreased the number of texturing images, generally retaining around 20% of the image subset obtained in Section 4, and (c) decreased the discontinuities at each image border.
-As seen in Figure 7(d), this shortest path method has fewer visible discontinuities than Figure 7(c) corresponding to the tile caching approach[†].
+As seen in Figure 6(d), this shortest path method has fewer visible discontinuities than Figure 6(c) corresponding to the tile caching approach.
 This is especially evident when comparing the posters in the images.
 This shortest path approach approach directly reduces the cost of each image boundary, while the tile caching method uses a scoring function that only approximates this effect.
 Furthermore, this approach guarantees the best selection of images to minimize seams, while the sequential tile caching method may select images early on that turn out to be poor choices once subsequent tiles have been processed.
 This shortest path approach is also far less intensive in terms of memory usage and runtime, both during texture generation and rendering, as it does not require discretizing planes or images.

-When texturing a model, we apply the shortest path method on vertical surfaces, due to its superior results when provided with head-on images.
+When texturing our models, we apply the shortest path method on surfaces where images are taken at optimal angles and provide full coverage along one dimension.
 Floors, ceilings, and smaller complex objects such as furniture, given their many images taken at oblique angles, are textured using the tile caching method of Section 6.1.